Shelbournator/thoughts/_posts/2026-03-04-the-discovery-principle.md

 Exploration explains why planning alone struggles with **Ill-Defined Problems**.

-As discussed in [The Architecture of the Problem]({% post_url 2026-01-26-the-frame-problem %}), when the frame itself is wrong, planning simply searches the wrong space more efficiently.
+As discussed in [The Frame Problem]({% post_url 2026-01-26-the-frame-problem %}), when the frame itself is wrong, planning simply searches the wrong space more efficiently.
 You become better at solving the wrong problem.

 **Exploration**—tinkering, prototyping, interacting with the system—reveals constraints or opportunities that were invisible in advance.
 It helps collapse the search space by exposing what actually matters.